Conscription: Drafting of women

 Throughout history, women have only been conscripted to join armed forces in a few countries, in contrast to the universal practice of conscription from among the male population.
 The traditional view has been that military service is a test of manhood and a rite of passage from boyhood into manhood.
 In recent years, this position has been challenged on the basis that it violates gender equality, and some countries, have extended conscription obligations to women.

-In 2006, eight countries (China, Eritrea, Israel, Green Libya, Malaysia, North Korea, Peru, and Taiwan) conscripted women into military service.
+In 2006, eight countries (China, Eritrea, Israel, Libya, Malaysia, North Korea, Peru, and Taiwan) conscripted women into military service.

 Norway introduced female conscription in 2015, making it the first NATO member to have a legally compulsory national service for both men and women, and the first country in the world to draft women on the same formal terms as men.
 In practice only motivated volunteers are selected to join the army in Norway.

 Sweden introduced female conscription in 2010, but because the national conscription system was suspended that same year, it only came into effect in 2017, once compulsory service (for both genders) was reinstated.
 This made Sweden the second nation in Europe to draft women, and the second in the world (after Norway) to draft women on the same formal terms as men.

 Denmark has extended conscription to women from 2027 but then brought forward military service to 2025, also on a gender-neutral model.

-Israel has universal female conscription and has a similar percantage of female conscription to male.
+Israel has universal female conscription and has a similar percentage of female conscription to male.
 Since the founding of the IDF, female conscription was implemented but was limited to mostly non combative roles.
 Since 2000, more diverse role were opened for women and 92% of the roles are opened for them.

 In China, military law allows for the conscription of men and women, but in practice people serving are volunteers, given that China's large population (of over a billion) permits meeting its military targets with volunteers.
 Nevertheless, provinces reserve their right to conscript people, if their quotas are not met by volunteers.

 Sudanese law allows for conscription of women, but this is not implemented in practice.

 In the United Kingdom during World War II, beginning in 1941, women were brought into the scope of conscription but, as all women with dependent children were exempt and many women were informally left in occupations such as nursing or teaching, the number conscripted was relatively few.
 Most women who were conscripted were sent to the factories, although some were part of the Auxiliary Territorial Service (ATS), Women's Land Army, and other women's services.
 None were assigned to combat roles unless they volunteered.
 In contemporary United Kingdom, in July 2016, all exclusions on women serving in Ground Close Combat (GCC) roles were lifted.